 We looked at the products that engineers and producers chose to use, and the ones that they chose not to use.
 We found ingredients that were common to equipment that was universally liked, and ingredients that were common to equipment that was not.
 Almost without exception, the cause for the difference came down to money.
 The elements that made the great ones great were missing from the newer equipment because they were expensive.
 If you look at the equipment lists of world class studios, rental companies and vintage dealers, you see equipment that falls on our first list, products like API, Neve, and Trident.
 Those have the character and performance that’s impossible to achieve when good design is overruled by bookkeeping.
+Since 1993 we have been building equipment that uses elements which, along with good design, we have found to make all the difference.
+And because of new production techniques and increased volume, our products are less expensive than 2 decades ago.

 Most first-class mic pre-amps use input transformers.
 Transformers afford the best interface between a microphone and a pre-amp because it correctly matches the microphone, provides quiet gain and gives the best common mode rejection and ground isolation of any connection scheme.
 Almost all tube circuits like Fairchild, Pultec and Teletronics, used them.
 API, Neve and Trident used them.
 They are usually the most expensive components in an audio device.